Fire

 4. Remote Support Suitable

-- (Eventually here will Link to LOCAL AREA drop down list for local signposting – look like refugee pages do currently. – future not for October launch)
+- (In future here will Link to LOCAL AREA drop down list for local signposting – look like refugee pages do currently. – future not for October launch)

 For Now…